hummat/hummat.github.io/_drafts/2020-06-17-looking-for-lucy.md

 [^1]: I know, this is not the ship I had in mind, but it’s the best I could find, so just imagine something pretty and logical.

 1. You expect her to be on the ship and not in the water (though possible, you deem it unlikely)
-2. It is 1 am, a time where she likes to eat lunch, so there is a good chance she’s in the ships restaurant in the middle of the ship.
+2. It is 1 pm, a time where she likes to eat lunch, so there is a good chance she’s in the ships restaurant in the middle of the ship.

 {% include figures/ship.html %}